-The Board of Directors of Al Meera Consumer Goods Company (Q.P.S.C.) ("the Company") and its consolidated subsidiaries (together "the Group"), is pleased to present the Annual Corporate Governance Report for 2019 as part of the Company's annual report.
+We, on the Board of Directors of Al Meera Consumer Goods Company Q.P.S.C. (the "Company") and its subsidiaries (together "the Group"), are pleased to present to you the 11th Corporate Governance Report for the year 2021, for the year ended 31 December 2020, as part of the annual report issued by the Company.